-When “Yes No Maybe” Is A Complete Sentence Posted by Nadya on Apr 22, 2020 in grammar, language, The Russian Emotion
+When “Yes No Maybe” Is A Complete Sentence Posted by Nadya on Apr 22, 2020 in Grammar, language

 Words or whole phrases, intonation, and stress are used to express confidence and uncertainty in speech.
 In the Russian language, as well as in other languages, there are formal and informal forms of expression.
 Let’s look at a few examples.